 How we make sure our charts, maps and tables are accessible

 Accessibility means that people with (temporary or age-related) disabilities can still access the same information as non-disabled people.
 If you care about the fact that as many people as possible can read and understand your content, you care about accessibility.
 We do, too.

 Below we outline the features that we have implemented towards accessibility:

 Colorblind check for users

 To help users avoid creating charts/maps that are not legible for readers with color vision deficiencies, we offer a color blindness checker that warns you if the colors in your chart/map would not be distinguishable by those with any of the three main types of color vision deficiency.
 You can read more about this feature on our blog.

 Data download for readers

 When creating a chart, map or table, you can decide if you want to include a link in the footer that allows the reader to download the data.
 It will say "Get the data" in the language of your choice.
-This means that a reader with a visual impairment has the possibility to download the data so that they can get it read or interpreted to them by a screen reader in the way that suits their needs.
+This means that a reader with a visual impairment has the possibility to download the data so that they can get it to read or interpreted to them by a screen reader in the way that suits their needs.